An Interview With Mark E. Fisher

 A: I occasionally attend a local writers’ discussion group.
-Or at least I did until the Chinese virus stopped everything.
 I’m also a member of the American Christian Fiction Writers, Minnesota Nice chapter, and the Minnesota Christian Writers Guild.
 I’m also a member of the Historical Novel Society North America, a secular organization.

 Q: How did you go about finding your publisher?

-A: I found my first publisher by interviewing in person with them at a writing conference.
+A: By interviewing in person with them at the Write to Publish writing conference in Wheaton, Illinois.
 But now I self-publish everything.

 Q: Do you go to many writing conferences?

-A: Until 2020 when the Chinese virus hit, I was attending three writing conference a year and two monthly writing groups in Minneapolis and St. Paul.
+A: I usually attend two writing conference a year and two monthly writing groups in Minneapolis and St. Paul when I can, weather permitting.
 Attending a writing conference is not only the best way to find a publisher or agent, it’s also a way to meet other writers and learn from them.